pauliejes/xAPI_LRS_Test/TestingRequirements.md

 * An LRS returns a ContextActivity in an array, even if only a single ContextActivity is returned (4.1.6.2.c, 4.1.6.2.d)
 * An LRS rejects with error code 400 Bad Request, a Request whose "authority" is a Group of more than two Agents  (Format, 4.1.9.a)
 * An LRS rejects with error code 400 Bad Request, a Request whose "authority" is a Group and consists of non-O-Auth Agents  (4.1.9.a)
+* An LRS rejects with error code 400 Bad Request, a Request whose "authority" is an Anonymous Group (4.1.9.a)
 * An LRS rejects with error code 403 Forbidden a Request whose "authority" is a Agent or Group that is not authorized  (4.1.9.b, 6.4.2)
 * An LRS populates the "authority" property if it is not provided in the Statement, based on header information with the Agent corresponding to the user (contained within the header) (**Implicit**, 4.1.9.b, 4.1.9.c)
 * An LRS rejects with error code 400 Bad Request, a Request which uses "version" and has the value set to anything but "1.0" or "1.0.x", where x is the semantic versioning number (Format, 4.1.10.b, 6.2.c, 6.2.f)
+* A Request "uses Attachments" if it contains a Statement which uses the "attachments" property (Definition, 4.1.2.1.table1.row11.a)
 * An LRS rejects with error code 400 Bad Request, a PUT or POST Request which uses Attachments and does not have a "Content-Type" header with value "application/json" or "multipart/mixed" (Format, 4.1.11.a, 4.1.11.b)
 * An LRS rejects with error code 400 Bad Request, a PUT or POST Request which uses Attachments, has a "Content-Type" header with value "application/json", and has a discrepancy in the number of Attachments vs. the number of fileURL members (4.1.11.a)
 * An LRS rejects with error code 400 Bad Request, a PUT or POST Request which uses Attachments, has a "Content Type" header with value "multipart/mixed", and does not have a body header named "Content-Type" with value "multipart/mixed" (RFC 1341)